ary-na/Smart-Board/README.md

 DVarga and Brucker, P., 2022.
 JavaFX ScrollPane styling. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/41804373/javafx-scrollpane-styling> [Accessed 11 May 2022].

 Eder, L., 2022.
 Easiest way to convert a Blob into a byte array. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/6662432/easiest-way-to-convert-a-blob-into-a-byte-array> [Accessed 27 April 2022].

+Fabian and Sethi, H., 2022.
+[Solved] How to determine if the user clicked outside a particular JavaFX node? - Local Coder. [online] Localcoder.org.
+Available at: <https://localcoder.org/how-to-determine-if-the-user-clicked-outside-a-particular-javafx-node> [Accessed 22 May 2022].

 Fadatare, R., 2022.
 Login Form Using JavaFX with MySQL Database. [online] Javaguides.net.
 Available at: <https://www.javaguides.net/2019/07/login-form-using-javafx-with-mysql-database.html> [Accessed 11 April 2022].